 Jerusalem, in Algeria, Tunisia, Niger,

-try never to attempt between them what they can undertake
+they try never to attempt between them what they can

-areas today where we can work together as Christians
+are so many areas today where we can work together

-and Muslims.
-We can advance the cause of justice and
+as Christians and Muslims.
+We can advance the cause

-hotbeds of violence, help the displaced, keep watch
+and extinguish hotbeds of violence, help the displaced,

 involved in the aim of this interreligious dialogue,